claudiuo/ninjablocks/gps_ninja_device-master/readme.txt

 All going well when you run the script it will all work.
 It will log to the console any time that the location changes and the distance from your fixed point.

-(I think the reason it says Temperature on github comments is because of this added comment on the forum: Changed the standalone script to be a device of type temperature (device ID 9).
+NOTE: I think the reason it says Temperature on github comments is because of this added comment on the forum: Changed the standalone script to be a device of type temperature (device ID 9).
 Device simply passes back the distance to the fixed point to the temperature object.
-Then you can use the rules engine to drive the lights or coffee pots etc.)
+Then you can use the rules engine to drive the lights or coffee pots etc.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~